khalidalawar1/WaslaNowDA/README.md

 # WaslaNowDA

 Below is a data analysis project using the CRISP-DM methodology.
+In each notebook, you will find the: Business Understanding, Data Understanding, Preparation of Data, Model, Results.

 # Table of Contents
 1. [Installation](#installation)